Thomas Gillespie (North Carolina plantation owner): Additional land acquisitions

 Thomas entered claims for grants of additional land in Tennessee from 1778 to 1784 that was issued between 1782 and 1788.
 There is no evidence that Thomas Gillespie, Sr. took up residence in Tennessee on any of these lands.
 However, his sons, Isaac, George, Thomas (Jr.), and David, took up residence in Williamson County in the early 1800s on the 5,000 acres that he obtained for his military service.
 Thomas may have sold this additional land in Washington and Green Counties.
 Washington County, North Carolina became Washington County, Tennessee in 1796.
 Greene County was formed in 1783 from Washington County, North Carolina and became part of Tennessee in 1796.
 The following list shows the location of the 1,333 acres of land that Thomas Gillespie acquired in Greene and Washington Counties:

 Death

-Thomas Gillespie died on December 15, 1796 in Rowan County, North Carolina and is buried in the same tomb with his wife Naomi in the Thyatira Presbyterian Church Cemetery on Cathey's Creek in Mill Bridge, Rowan County, North Carolina.
-On the tombstone is carved the date Dec 12th, 1796; however, church records shows the date as the 15th, which was a Friday.
-The ages confirm that Thomas was born in 1719 and Naomi in 1727.
+Thomas Gillespie died on December 13, 1796, in Rowan County, North Carolina, and is buried in the same grave and in the same coffin with his wife Naomi, who had died just hours before him, in the Thyatira Presbyterian Church Cemetery on Cathey's Creek in Mill Bridge, Rowan County, North Carolina.
+On the tombstone is carved the date Dec 12th, 1796; however, church records shows the date as the 13th, which was a Tuesday.
+The ages confirm that Thomas was born about 1719 and Naomi about 1727.

 An obituary appeared shortly after his death in the North Carolina Journal on January 9, 1797.
 It is quoted in a book by Lingle about the history of the Thyatira Church.
 It read as follows: